private-octopus/picoquic/README.md

 As explained in the Wiki, Picoquic is actively tested against other implementations during the QUIC Interop days.
 See https://github.com/private-octopus/picoquic/wiki/QUIC-milestones-and-interop-testing.

-The implementations are progressing with the spec.
-The next step, with draft 09, brings support for TLS 1.3 draft 23, hopefully very close to final TLS 1.3 version.

-There are a few big features coming after that: packet number encryption, NAT rebinding, connection migration, and variable length connection ID.
-Hopefully we will be able to start testing that during the next IETF meeting in March.
+The current version is aligned with draft 13.
+Most big features are now tested, including the revised interface between QUIC and TLS, but we still have to fully develop and test connection migration.
+At this stage we only support NAT rebinding.

-In parallel, we plan to do an implementation of DNS over QUIC (https://datatracker.ietf.org/doc/draft-huitema-quic-dnsoquic/).
+In parallel, we still plan to do an implementation of DNS over QUIC (https://datatracker.ietf.org/doc/draft-huitema-quic-dnsoquic/).

-We are also starting to spend time bettering the implementation.
+We are spending time bettering the implementation.
 Until now the focus has been on correctness rather than performance.
 We will keep correctness, but we will improve performance, especially in light of practical experience with applications.
 Suggestions are wellcome.